Staalmeester Paintbrush Review

 Staalmeester are a Dutch paintbrush company who manufacture some very strange looking brushes.
 They’ve been available in the UK for a few years now and a lot of decorators hold them in high regard.
-As a decorator myself, I’ve been using them for a while.
-They may even be my favourite brand for applying water-based trim paints.

 I thought I’d take the time to sit down and write a Staalmeester paintbrush review.
 I’ll focus on my two favourite Staalmeester brushes as these are the ones I think are worth talking about.
 I buy mine from Crown Decorating Centres, however there are plenty of other stockists available.